robusta-dev/robusta/docs/setup-robusta/installation/extend-prometheus-installation.rst

 Testing out Prometheus alerts
 *******************************
+Want to see for yourself why robusta alerts are better?
+Run these commands that generate sample alerts.

 TODO: first demonstrate with simulated alert, then show you how to configure.

 Testing out APIServer alerts